mateusgm/playground/problems-ds/stats/PUZZLES.md

 To further test the hospital triage system, administrators selected 200 nights and randomly assigned a new triage system to be used on 100 nights and a standard system on the remaining 100 nights.
 They calculated the nightly median waiting time (MWT) to see a physician.
 The average MWT for the new system was 4 hours with a standard deviation of 0.5 hours while the average MWT for the old system was 6 hours with a standard deviation of 2 hours.
 Consider the hypothesis of a decrease in the mean MWT associated with the new treatment.
 What does the 95% independent group confidence interval with unequal variances suggest vis a vis this hypothesis?
 (Because there’s so many observations per group, just use the Z quantile instead of the T.)

+You are about to send one million email (marketing campaign).
+How do you optimize delivery and its response?
+Can both of these be done separately?